 \subsection{Prior Arts}

 Ranking problems based on pairwise comparison for parametric and non-parametric models have received much attention.
-For the BTL model, \cite{hunter2004mm} studies its variants and establishes theoretical properties using a minorization-maximization algorithm. \cite{chen2015spectral} use a two-step method to study the BTL model which is provably optimal in terms of sample complexity. \cite{jang2016top} leverage the spectral method to recover the top-K items with only minimal samples.
+For the BTL model, \cite{hunter2004mm} studies its variants and establishes theoretical properties using a minorization-maximization algorithm. \cite{chen2015spectral} use a two-step method to study the BTL model, which is provably optimal in terms of sample complexity. \cite{jang2016top} leverage the spectral method to recover the top-K items with only minimal samples.
 In addition, \cite{negahban2012iterative} propose an iterative rank aggregation algorithm named Rank Centrality to recover the underlying scores of the BTL model in optimal $\ell_2$- statistical rate.
-In the sequel, \cite{chen2019spectral} derive both $\ell_2$- and $\ell_{\infty}$- optimal statistical rates of those underlying scores and prove that the regularzied MLE and spectral method are both optimal for recovering top-K items when the conditional number is a constant.
-Furthermore, \cite{chen2022partial} prove that for partial recovery, MLE is optimal but the spectral method is not when we have a general conditional number.
-They further extend their frameworks to study the full ranking problem \citep{chen2022optimal}.
-It is worth noting that the aforementioned prior arts mostly focus on studying the parametric BTL model.
-There is also a series of work that studies certain non-parametric variants of the BTL model.
+In the sequel, \cite{chen2019spectral} derive both $\ell_2$- and $\ell_{\infty}$- optimal statistical rates of those underlying scores and prove that the regularized MLE and spectral method are both optimal for recovering top-K items when the conditional number is a constant.
+Furthermore, \cite{chen2022partial} proves that for partial recovery, MLE is optimal, but the spectral method is not when we have a general conditional number.
+It is worth noting that the aforementioned prior arts mainly focus on studying the parametric BTL model.
+There is also a series of works that studies specific non-parametric variants of the BTL model.
 For instance, \cite{shah2017simple} develop a counting-based algorithm to recover top-$K$ ranked items under the nonparametric stochastically transitive model.
 For more details on the non-parametric comparison models, see \cite{shah2016stochastically,shah2017simple,chen2017competitive,pananjady2017worst} and the references therein.